 Mahler's letter, which seems to be in private hands today, was only partly reproduced in that book.
-According to Henry-Louis de La Grange it included the sentence 'I never imagined that an upright piano could be constructed which would satisfy a musician's requirements in every respect.', quoted in the advertisement.73 Thus Mahler's testimonial was a very recent one, indeed - he wrote it down just a month before.
+According to Henry-Louis de La Grange it included the sentence 'I never imagined that an upright piano could be constructed which would satisfy a musician's requirements in every respect.', quoted in the advertisement.
+Thus Mahler's testimonial was a very recent one, indeed - he wrote it down just a month before.
 A source for Elgar's certainly remarkable utterance, however, I was not able to detect.

-It might be added that the pianist Olga Samaroff mentioned in her memoirs that her first meeting with Mahler had occurred at a dinner party at the home of Charles Steinway, the company's president from 1896 to 1919.74 Olga (who was to marry conductor Leopold Stokowski in 1911) does not tell the date of that event.
+meeting with Mahler had occurred at a dinner party at the home of Charles Steinway, the company's president from 1896 to 1919.74 Olga (who was to marry conductor Leopold Stokowski in 1911) does not tell the date of that event.
 Probably it was not long before a performance of Grieg's Piano Concerto she gave on 23 February 1910 in New Haven at Yale University's Woolsey Hall with the New York Philharmonic Orchestra under Mahler's direction.75